sireclifford/reactjs-todo/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Hat tip to `https://ibaslogic.com/` whose tutorials was followed and code used
-- Inspiration
-- etc

-## 📝 License

-This project is [MIT](./MIT.md) licensed.